Customizing WordPress: A comparison of approaches

 Read about the combination of approaches we use to customize WordPress websites for our clients.

-Repeating WordPress logo
+Repeating WordPress logo in blue on a pink background

 One of the great things about WordPress is its customizability.
 Whether you use a purchased or fully custom theme, there’s very little your WordPress site can’t be built to do.
 Although we could spend all day talking about the myriad purchased theme options available (and we may still do that in the future!), we will use this blog post to discuss the content management approaches we use most frequently on our WordPress websites and why.